 Butterfly gardening can be a wonderful way to experience wildlife in your garden, encourage pollination, and it takes very little maintenance, giving you more time to enjoy the beauty of watching butterflies flock to your plants.
+Many people who have maintained a butterfly garden for such a long time actually enjoy having visitors to come and look at their creation.
+Once you get yours up and running, get yourself one of the steel flagpoles or something similar to attract people to take a look at the beautiful creatures in your outdoor space.
+You can encourage others to create a butterfly garden, too.
 This is also a great way to give back to your local ecosystem, as many natural habitats for butterflies and other pollinators have been destroyed by urban development and human interference.
 We always let about half of our test garden go wild in the summer, in addition to the many flowering shrubs and trees throughout the yard, to give butterflies a safe place to feed and lay their eggs.
 This is common practice, and we let this happen until the flowering shrubs and trees start to become an issue.
 We are well aware that there comes a time when we need to contact somewhere like this tree surgeons jacksonville fl company to come and either remove the whole tree for us, or to just give it a bit of a trim so it doesn’t overgrow into other areas of the garden.
 It really does make a difference to the butterflies.

 In planning your butterfly garden, make sure to plant plenty of host plants and feeder plants.
 Host plants are specific herbs, flowers and other plants, that mature butterflies lay their eggs on because they create a safe haven for their young who will also feed on these plants once they become caterpillars.
 Be aware that these plants will be the sole food source for caterpillars, so it will be pretty heavily snacked upon.
 Because these may look rather ragged by the time the caterpillars are done munching on them, you may want to add these to the back of your garden, but still close to feeder plants so that the caterpillars are able to find them easily in their next stage of life.
 Some common host plants include Fennel, Italian Flat Leaf Parsley, Dill, Broccoli, Sunflowers, and Asclepias (also known as Milkweed).